ajberkley/cl-binary-store/type-discrimination.md

 So, you'll find in the file src/type-discrimation.lisp my very crude cut at determining how fast I'd expect a not-so-smart compiler to be able to determine types of objects.
-Remember, I am currently just using a flat typecase sorted by subtype for cl-store-faster.
+Remember, I am currently just using a flat typecase sorted by subtype for cl-binary-store.
 Anyway, here my model is a bunch of nested, auto-generated, typecases that mirror the Common Lisp type hierarchy.
 Now, nominally there are tricks that are smarter than this based on tag hashing and jump tables